GENERAL INFORMATION: 503-823-4000

 (Repealed by Ordinance No. 172788, effective November 13, 1998.)

-(Amended by Ordinance No. 173369, effective May 12, 1999.)
-Vehicles that have been used in the commission of a traffic or parking violation, for which an unserved warrant or citation is on file with the Circuit Court clerk, may be towed upon order of the Circuit Court.
+A. Vehicles that have been used in the commission of a traffic or parking violation, for which an unserved warrant or citation is on file with the Multnomah County Circuit Court, may be immobilized and towed upon order of the court.

 (Amended by Ordinance No. 172788, effective November 13, 1998.)